Q-Bert-Reynolds/gbedit/README.md

 # TODO:
 General

+- move all strings to separate (generated) file
 - link cable support!
 - give math subroutines more appropriate names
 - math_Divide24 and str_Number24 are both really similar to their 16 bit counterparts, perhaps they can be reduced in to a smaller number of instructions, or we could only use the 24 bit versions